Deftextra/LightsOutPuzzle/README.md

 # Lights Out Puzzle

-This is a simple lights out game implementation see The folloing wikipedia link for more detail : https://en.wikipedia.org/wiki/Lights_Out_(game)
+This is a simple lights out game implementation.
+See The following wikipedia link for more detail : https://en.wikipedia.org/wiki/Lights_Out_(game)

 ---
 ## Run the solution